mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 05 July 2025
+## On Sunday, 06 July 2025

-- The average temperature today is 16.37˚C,
+- The average temperature today is 16.01˚C,
-- With highs of 17.21˚C and lows of 15.93˚C,
+- With highs of 16.66˚C and lows of 15.38˚C,
-- It may feel like 16.26˚C with overcast clouds
+- It may feel like 15.91˚C with overcast clouds
 - The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 84%
+- The pressure is 1008hPa and humidity is 86%
 - The sun will rise at 03:57 and set at 20:28

 <!-- weather_marker ends -->